Configuration

 Possible values are:

-for simple authentication, which corresponds to any authentication mechanism using a password, regardless of whether that password is presented in plain text or with some form of hashing or encryption.2
+0for no authentication / anonymous.1for simple authentication, which corresponds to any authentication mechanism using a password, regardless of whether that password is presented in plain text or with some form of hashing or encryption.2for strong authentication, which corresponds to Strong or SPKM authentication.

 MEERKAT_MIN_AUTH_LOCAL_QUALIFIER_FOR_CHAINING

-"points" required (on top of the minimum
+The minimum localQualifier "points" required (on top of the minimum

 authentication level) for Meerkat DSA to chain requests to other DSAs.